Click HERE to download the George River Internship Application (GRI)

 All sites would collect information, such as species abundance estimates, salmon condition factor, macroinvertebrates, habitat characterization, stable isotope collections, temperature loggers, and other water quality measures.

 Adult salmon monitoring could consist of a few days at the weir doing counts.
 Future work could involve tagging at the weir (for apportionment) between forks, carcass surveys, or aerial surveys.

 Data collection would occur over a 8 day period (including logistics) July 20 – July 28.
-Measures would be repeated annually, and expanded as project evolves.
+Measures would be repeated annually and expanded as the project evolves.